Are Dental Bridges For You?

 Free of Gum Disease and Tooth Decay

-Before you can receive dental bridges, your dentist must ensure that you are free of gum disease.
+Before you can get dental bridges, your dentist must ensure that you’re free of gum disease.
 Gum disease is an infection of the gums that can advance without treatment.
 Initially, gum disease begins as mild bleeding when brushing or flossing your teeth.
-Also, you can experience red or swollen gums.
-As it advances, you can develop a more severe infection.
-It is possible to lose teeth due to gum disease.
-In addition, you can experience deterioration of the gums and jaw bones.

 One of the reasons gum disease needs treatment is because it will spread and advance.
 Therefore, you need treatment before you can get dental bridges.
 When you have a dental appliance, it can make it more difficult to treat your gum disease.

 In addition to checking for gum disease, your dentist will ensure that there is no decay in your supporting teeth.
-If your teeth have decayed, they will not be strong enough to support the structure of your dental bridge.
+If your teeth have decayed, they won’t be strong enough to support the structure of your dental bridge.
 Also, you don’t want to go through the process of getting a dental bridge only to need it removed for a dental filling or crown.

 Medical and Lifestyle Limitations